-A bus cycle begins T1 with an ALE signal.
+A bus cycle begins at T1 with an ALE signal.
 The trailing edge of ALE is used to latch the address.
 From T1 to T4 the $IO/\overline{M}$ signal indicates a memory or I/O operation.
-From T2 to T4, the address data bus changes the address bus to a data bus.
+From T2 to T4, the address data bus changes the address bus to the data bus.

-The read $(\overline{\text{RD}})$ , write $(\overline{\text{WR}})$ , interrupt acknowledge $(\overline{\text{INTA}})$ signal causes the addressed device to enable the data bus.
+The read (RD), write (WR), and interrupt acknowledge (INTA) signals caused the addressed device to enable the data bus.
 These signals become active at the beginning of T2 and inactive at the beginning of T4.